-Across the UK today 6.5 million people are carers, supporting a loved one who is older, disabled, seriously ill or suffering with a mental illness (The Care Act, 2014).
-There are 16,500 Carers in North East Lincolnshire alone, each contributing to their share of the money they save the North East Lincolnshire economy every year (Carers Support Service).
+Across the UK today, seven million people are carers, supporting a loved one who is older, disabled, seriously ill or suffering with a mental illness (Carers.org, 2018).
+There are 16,500 carers in North East Lincolnshire alone, each contributing their share of the money they save into the North East Lincolnshire economy every year (Carers Support Service).

 Our Commitment to Carers

 NAViGO is a membership organisation that strives to ensure there are avenues for service users, carers and the wider membership to have a voice.
 Our carers are incredibly important to us and this voice is one that is crucial to us in understanding how we can better shape our services for those you care for.

 1) To ensure that you have access to an assessment of your own needs and that this is carried out within 28 days of referral.

 2) To ensure that we welcome carers into our membership and open up a number of avenues of communication so that you can share your thoughts and feelings with us and as a means to share information with you.

 4) To provide engagement, involvement and training opportunities where appropriate to meet your needs.